Rekt3421/CudaPractice/README.md

 # Made this repository while playing around and learning CUDA for image processing.

-currently has :
+Currently has :
-A function which adds two arrays/vector
+1. A function which adds two arrays/vector